|

 Aliquippa, PA, on January 14, 1916, Herb's family moved

-to Midland, where he attended grade school from 1924 to
+to Midland, where he attended grade school.
+His family

-1927.
-His family moved to Squirrel Hill, where his
+later moved to Squirrel Hill, where his parents opened

-parents opened Bonn's Hardware Store on Murray Avenue in
+Bonn's Hardware Store on Murray Avenue in the 1930s.

-where he earned a bachelor's degree in education.
+1937 attended Duquesne University, where he earned a

 At Duquesne, Herb was a three-year